 XStream is very configurable and extensible.
 If you just use a plain

-allows you to configure aliases for package names and event class names.
-Aliases are
+XStream allows you to configure aliases for package names and event class names.

-serialized form of an event smaller.
-And since we're talking XML, each character removed
+making the serialized form of an event smaller.
+And since we're talking XML, each

-from XML is twice the profit (one for the start tag, and one for the end tag).
+character removed from XML is twice the profit (one for the start tag, and one for

 A more advanced topic in XStream is creating custom converters.
 The default reflection based converters are simple, but do not generate the most compact XML.
 Always look carefully at the generated XML and see if all the information there is really needed to reconstruct the original instance.

 Avoid the use of upcasters when possible.
 XStream allows aliases to be used for fields, when they have changed name.
 Imagine revision 0 of an event, that used a field called "clientId".
 The business prefers the term "customer", so revision 1 was created with a field called "customerId".
 This can be configured completely in XStream, using field aliases.
 You need to configure two aliases, in the following order: alias "customerId" to "clientId" and then alias "customerId" to "customerId".
 This will tell XStream that if it encounters a field called "customerId", it will call the corresponding XML element "customerId" (the second alias overrides the first).
 But if XStream encounters an XML element called "clientId", it is a known alias and will be resolved to field name "customerId".
 Check out the XStream documentation for more information.

 For ultimate performance, you're probably better off without reflection based

 mechanisms alltogether.
 In that case, it is probably wisest to create a custom

 DataOutputStream allow you to easilly write the contents of the